datacommonsorg/import/simple/stats/README.md

 The output `observations.csv` can be imported directly into sqlite.
 A sample output CSV can be found [here](sample/countries/observations.csv).

+The program also outputs a `debug_resolve.csv` file.
+This is for debugging whether names were resolved to the correct DCIDs and addressed any unresolved ones.
+A sample CSV can be found [here](sample/countries/debug_resolve.csv).

 ## Other options

 To see all parameters and overrides supported by the script: